Danchikon/BuckwheatSite/README.md

   Step 4 | Open web browser and go to "localhost:3000"

-  Step 5 | Open cloned folder in any code editor
+  Step 5 | Open cloned folders in any code editor

 [Back To The Top](#grechkaplanet-by-jwp)